Kleinkieser/kleinkieser.github.io/Pages/Programs.md

 Basic interest rate calculators.

-MAybe like a photo filter program - apply filters to a photo.
+Maybe like a photo filter program - apply filters to a photo.

+They'll have to be JS apps running in-browser, as Pages doesn't allow dynamic webpages.